-- devise, implement and evaluate a treatment plan for clients in a medical esthetics clinic;
+3. devise, implement and perform a treatment plan for clients using medical esthetics practices;

-- use appropriate terminology essential in a medical clinic to communicate within an interprofessional team;
+5. use appropriate terminology essential in a medical clinic to communicate with an interprofessional team;

-- analyze and evaluate the benefits of the different types of procedures offered in a medical esthetic practice;
+6. analyze and evaluate the benefits of the different types of procedures offered in a medical spa;

-- evaluate and implement environmentally related initiatives relevant to the medical esthetics profession;
+7. evaluate and implement environmentally related initiatives relevant to the medical esthetic profession;

 - Postsecondary public college diploma in an esthetician program